How To Fight and Beat Addiction on your own WITHOUT rehab

 Let’s take time now to emphasize one thing that enables people to overcome addiction—their belief that they are ultimately capable of doing so.

-The new recognition that compulsive sexuality, gambling, eating, and pornography are just as addictive as cocaine and heroin are reputed to be must not discourage you from realizing your capacity to overcome alcohol or any other addiction.
-The opposite attitude—believing you are incapable of doing so and that you are powerless while the addiction is all-powerful—will certainly not help you in achieving your goal.
+The opposite attitude—believing you are incapable of fighting your addiction and that you are powerless while the addiction is all-powerful—will certainly not help you in achieving your goal.

 The Life Process Program stresses that addiction is more overcomable than you know.